cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 ### Bake file

-The magic starts with our [postgres-containers repository](https://github.com/cloudnative-pg/postgres-containers), where we have a `docker-bake.hcl` file that is being used to build the images provided by the CloudNativePG project.
+The magic starts with our [postgres-containers repository](https://github.com/cloudnative-pg/postgres-containers), where we have a `docker-bake.hcl` file that is being used to build the images for the CloudNativePG project.
 It's the base for our custom Bake file.

 The `docker-bake.hcl` file contains a lot of functions that are used to build the images.
 One of them is the `getExtensionsString()`.